Red Nose Day has become a cross-platform, donation-minting, pop cultural holiday

-In late April 2019, fans of television signing competition The Voice tuned to see something truly unexpected on one episode: Host Caron Daly and celebrity judges Kelly Clarkson, John Legend, Adam Levine, and Blake Shelton struggling to keep a straight face while wearing oversized red, bulbed noses.
+In late April 2019, fans of television singing competition The Voice tuned to see something truly unexpected on one episode: Host Caron Daly and celebrity judges Kelly Clarkson, John Legend, Adam Levine, and Blake Shelton struggling to keep a straight face while wearing oversized red, bulbed noses.
 Daly’s was plain red.
 The other four were even decorated to look like emoji characters.

 As Daily explained to the audience, these props all had names.
 The plain one was Red, while others went by Rusty, Ruby, Rojo, and Scarlet.
 But what exactly was going on?
 “It’s that time of year again,” Daly said.
 “It’s a huge NBC television event, it’s Red Nose Day, it’s returning May 23, and it’s important.”
 The emoji part of the gimmick was new, but celebs wearing red noses for a cause actually isn’t.
 At this point, it’s almost expected it to feel familiar.